metno/emep-ctm/Subrun.rst

   &end

-In the extract above, the model is run for the period 1 January to 10 January 2014 and the trend year used is 2014.
+In the extract above, the model is run for the period 1 January to 10 January 2015 and the trend year used is 2015.
 Output files will be stored with the name 'Base' and the meteorological correspond to the 'EECCA' grid.

+Note the definition of the meteorological input ("meteo"): the keywords, 'YYYY', 'MM', 'DD' and 'GRID' will be replaced on the fly by respectively, year, month, day and grid ('EECCA' here).

 It is possible to run the model on a smaller domain than the full regional model domain, as defined by indexes :math:`x` and :math:`y`.